 Parking Brake -

 The parking brake should be adjusted

-While we attempt to insure these tips and
+While we attempt to insure these tips

-information is complete and accurate,
+and information is complete and

-to help save you time, money and
+recommendation to help save you time,

-to stay safe on the road.
+money and to stay safe on the road.

-Check with your mechanic for professional
+Check with your mechanic for professional advice

-advice or service before attempting
+or service before attempting to

-any work you are not qualified to do.
+you are not qualified to do.